NICK2616/API-Testing-Portfolio/test-cases.md

 Status code: 204 No Content

-Response body empty or a success message.
+Response body empty or success message.